luckybharti/CucumberProject/README.md

-This project is based BDD with Hybrid framework in which I have check the basic functionality of flipkart Website.
+This project is based on BDD with Hybrid framework in which I have check the basic functionality of flipkart Website.